Salme Pekkala-Dutt

-The Finnish-Estonian author Hella Wuolijoki was her elder sister.
-Murrik was also grandaunt of Finnish Social Democratic politician Erkki Tuomioja.

-Salme Murrik was born in Helme Parish, Governorate of Livonia, Russian Empire (present-day Estonia), and spent her childhood in Valga.
-She was expelled from the A.S.
-Pushkin Gymnasium in Tartu due to her participation in the Revolution of 1905, and moved to Moscow, and to Siberia, and Finland before settling in Britain.
-Her first husband was notable Finnish left wing politician Eino Pekkala, brother of Mauno Pekkala.
+Early life and education

+Salme Anette Murrik was born 29 August 1888 (Note: Also cited as 30 August 1888 and 17 August 1888.) in Taagepera, Governorate of Livonia (present-day, Estonia) to Ernst Murrik and Katarina Kokamägi.
+One of five siblings, Pekkala-Dutt was the younger sister of the writer Hella Wuolijoki.

+Pekkala-Dutt grew up and attended primary school in Valga.
+Pekkala-Dutt later moved to Tartu and attended Pushkin's Girls Gymnasium.
+In 1905, Pekkala-Dutt was forced to leave the Pushkin's Girls Gymnasium due to her participation in underground activities linked to the 1905 Russian Revolution.

+Pekkala-Dutt moved to Moscow where she studied at a Gymnasium before attending university.

+Career

+Due to her revolutionary activities, Pekkala-Dutt went into voluntarily exile in Siberia for two years.
+Pekkala-Dutt later relocated in Finland in 1908.

-During the early years of the Communist Party of Great Britain, Murrik, a Comintern agent, acted as Dutt's link to Moscow.
+In 1920, settled in Britain as a Comintern representative.
+During the early years of the Communist Party of Great Britain, Pekkala-Dutt acted as the link to Moscow for her future husband R. Palme Dutt.
 Salme Murrik had been directed to Britain on Lenin's orders to participate in forming the Communist Party there.
 She remained an ardent admirer of Stalin even after Khruschchev's 1956 secret speech critical of Stalin's cult of personality.

-Salme Dutt's treatment of the Chartist movement, When England Arose, was published in 1939.
+Pekkala-Dutt's treatment of the Chartist movement, When England Arose, was published in 1939.
 A collection of poems, entitled Lucifer and Other Poems, was published in London in 1966.
-Salme Dutt died in the city in 1964.